jreaso/symptom-log/README.md

-# symptom-log
+# Symptom Log

-Web app to track patient symptoms and display in a dashboard for doctors
+Django web app to track patient symptoms and display in a dashboard for clinicians to review.